cloudevents/sdk-java/docs/avro.md

 byte[]serialized = EventFormatProvider
     .getInstance()
-    .resolveFormat(AvroFormat.CONTENT_TYPE)
+    .resolveFormat(AvroTurboFormat.CONTENT_TYPE)
     .serialize(event);
 ```

-The `EventFormatProvider` will automatically resolve the `avroFormat` using the
+The `EventFormatProvider` will automatically resolve the format using the
 `ServiceLoader` APIs.